akintundejr4/Python/README.md

 # Python

-A repository for miscellaneous Python scripts, tools and personal projects.
+A repository for miscellaneous Python scripts.